dabeaz/curio/docs/tutorial.rst

             n -= 1

     if __name__ == '__main__':
-        kernel = curio.Kernel()
-        kernel.run(countdown(10))
+        curio.boot(countdown(10))

 Run it and you'll see a countdown.
 Yes, some jolly fun to be sure.
 Curio is based around the idea of tasks.
 Tasks are functions defined as coroutines using the ``async`` syntax.
-To run a task, you create a ``Kernel`` instance, then invoke the ``run()`` method with a task.
-A task runs like a separate execution thread with one important difference--tasks can only be preempted on statements prefaced by an ``await``.
-This is cooperative multitasking.
-However, just to be clear, curio is not using threads to implement tasks under the covers.
+To make a task execute, it must run inside the curio kernel.
+The ``boot()`` function starts the kernel with an initial task.
+The kernel runs until there are no more tasks to complete.

 Tasks
 -----